 timeoutMS Timeout (in ms) to wait for the operation to complete.
 Pass 0 for an infinite timeout.

 Writes bytes at a certain offset to this file.
+If this method fails, the following error codes may be reported:

 5.37 IFramebuffer